 - **Please note, the cook time (1 1/2 to 2 1/2 hours for the chicken + 1 additional hour for the rice and vegetables) listed can vary depending upon your slow cooker.
 Mine consistently finishes in this time, but others have reported needing longer for the rice.
+Further, older rice can take longer to cook.
 Use your best judgment depending on your slow cooker model.
 If it is your first time making the recipe, you may want to build in extra “buffer time” just in case your slow cooker doesn’t get as hot as mine and others who see similar cook times.

 - As written, the rice does come out a little more mushy than it would if cooked on the stove or in a rice cooker.
 It’s a necessary evil with the ease of a slow cooker, so just be prepared (we still loved it!).

 - TO STORE: Refrigerate chicken and rice in an airtight storage container for up to 4 days.

 - TO REHEAT: Rewarm leftovers in a pot on the stovetop over medium-low heat or in the microwave.
 Add a splash of broth, milk, or water to keep it from drying out.

 - TO FREEZE: Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.